Summarize this article:

 \(\frac {1}{z} = \frac {a}{a^2 + b^2} - \frac {b}{a^2 + b^2}\)

-The modular multiplicative inverse of the number q is another number p, such that ‘q × p’ will always be 1 (remainder) when divided by ‘x’
+The modular multiplicative inverse of a number p is another number x such that their product px leaves a remainder of 1 when dividend by m.
+This is written as,

 To master finding the multiplicative inverse, follow the given tips and tricks.